The Actual TRUTH – Is Cozumel Safe?

 It will please you to recognize that Cozumel is very LGBTQ friendly.
 Cozumel has developed into a sanctuary for gay couples who choose to get married and require an ultimate wedding destination.

 Nature is a force in the Caribbean.
-Things have been quiet on Cozumel for over a decade with no major hurricanes in the state.
-After previous catastrophes, the island is now fully prepared to handle natural disasters and possesses the best hurricane shelters and state-of-the-art hospitals.
+Things got very exciting in 2020 with hurricanes in the state this year.
+After previous catastrophes, the island is fully prepared to handle natural disasters and possesses the best hurricane shelters and state-of-the-art hospitals.

 Because of Cozumel has a tropical climate mosquito-borne infections such as dengue fever and chikungunya are a risk.
 Speak to your doctor well in advance to prepare and have the correct precautions before your trip.
 Avoid getting bitten altogether by bringing bug spray with you.
 Cozumel can become hot, so preserve your skin with sunscreen.
 Try to use biodegradable bug spray and sunscreen as it undermines the coral reef systems when you go in the sea, plus it’s better for your body.
 Drink bottled water and make sure you drink plenty of it to stay hydrated in the heat.
 Now let me talk about the elephant in the room.
 COVID-19 is now with the human race forever.
 There will be cases in the population now till the end of time.
 Change your habits and take precautions whenever you can not social distance.
 Mask use must become the new norm.
 With simple precautions, we will protect ourselves.